GeronimoOM/mova/README.md

 It allows maintaining a list of dictionary entries and search through them.
 Additionally, it provides the ability to define custom properties for words of specific part of speech, e.g., "gender" for nouns, "past tense" for verbs.

 ## Back End

 TypeScript, NestJS, GraphQL, MySQL, ElasticSearch, NGINX.

 ## Front End

-TypeScript, Solid.js, Apollo GraphQL, Tailwind CSS.
+TypeScript, React, Apollo GraphQL, Vanilla Extract CSS.